Chinchillas have unique digestive systems.

-Neither of these oats will cause any harm to your chinchilla if you use it in moderation and still ensure that your chinchillas’ diet is primarily timothy hay and pellets.
+Regular oats will not cause any harm to your chinchilla, if you give them in moderation and also ensure that your chinchilla’s diet is primarily timothy hay and pellets.

-If you need more information about ensuring you use the best hay possible for your chinchilla, you can view my post here.
+If you need more information about the best hay for your chinchilla, you can view my post here.

 How Many Oats Can A Chinchilla Have?

 Oats don’t cause bloating if fed in small quantities, have a lot of the nutrients that chinchillas need, don’t contain excess sugars, and won’t give your pet diarrhea or gastrointestinal stasis.